MatthiasKunnen/opn/README.md

 ![Example of opening a PDF file with opn](.github/example_open_pdf.svg)

 ## Features
-- Provides a terminal interface with a list of supported applications that can open a file.
+- Provides a terminal interface with a list of supported applications that can open a file or a URL.
 - The list of supported applications is based on the well-established `.desktop` files.
 - bash/fish/zsh completions.
 - Opens both GUI and terminal applications.